miracum/recruit/docs/deployment/kubernetes.md

   http://recruit-list.127.0.0.1.nip.io/
 ```

-## Example Installation of the recruIT chart with Ingress support using KinD
+## Example installation of the recruIT chart with ingress support using KinD

 This will demonstrate how to install recruIT on your local machine using KinD including exposing the services behind an ingress.